 Second, individuals/households should have a 'strong plan' for retirement.
 By this, Fidelity means that it is important to recognise that market outcomes are uncertain and therefore plan success should be evaluated based on the ability to achieve a desired outcome - a desired level of income for a desired period of time - even in adverse market conditions.
 The framework evaluates two separate but related horizons.
 For the accumulation horizon, the outcome being evaluated is the accumulation of a balance sufficient to meet income needs in retirement.
 For the distribution (retirement) horizon, the outcome being evaluated is the ability to fund a given level of retirement income for a given retirement period.
-For the purposes of generating the retirement guidelines, rates of return associated with the 80th percentile (80% of simulated outcomes were greater) were used to evaluate the accumulation phase (savings and investment growth during one's working life) and associated retirement guidelines - yearly savings rate and interim savings milestones, while rates of return associated with the 90th percentile were used to evaluate the decumulation (retirement) phase (investment performance and withdrawals in retirement) and the associated retirement quidelines - possible sustainable withdrawal rate and the final savings milestone (representing the required savings balance at retirement).
+For the purposes of generating the retirement guidelines for the US and China, success was determined at the 90th percentile of simulated outcomes (90% of simulated outcomes were better).
+For all other regions, the accumulation phase (i.e., savings and investment growth during one's working life) and associated retirement guidelines - yearly savings rate and interim savings milestones -- was evaluated at the 80th percentile of simulated outcomes, while the decumulation (retirement) phase (i.e., investment performance and withdrawals in retirement) and the associated retirement guidelines - possible sustainable withdrawal rate and the final savings milestone (representing the required savings balance at retirement) were evaluated at the 90th percentile of simulated outcomes.